PlaceOS/docs/how-to/location-services/meraki-tracking.md

 See the location services document for more information on how this works.

-#### Meraki Maps to PlaceOS Zones
+#### Cisco Meraki Maps to PlaceOS Zones

-To configure a map id to zone mapping
+To configure a map ID to zone mapping

 1. In Backoffice execute `Dashboard.sync_floorplan_sizes`
 2. View and then copy the result, this shows the IDs and floor names